GitKidAdi23/ITCC/README.md

 # ITCC
-This is just a random Github random repository
+This is just a random Github repository